francescovitale-dev/planty-of-food/README.md

 4. Configure environment variables:

     - Create a `.env` file in the root directory.
-    - Define environment variables such as database connection details and API keys.
+    - Define environment variables such as database connection details.

 5. Start the server: